erichaydel/errdo/README.md

 Because sometimes your users get ERRors, and you want to DO something about it.

 This gem is meant to be an simple all-in-one error solution for your rails application.
 It's an alternative to the complications of installing multiple gems to track, record, and notify yourself of errors that your users encounter.
-(Or paying for a big solution when you only want something simple)
+(Or paying for a big solution when you only want something simple.)

 I'm a big believer that every single app with a production server, whether it has users or not, should have some way to track errors.
 It leads to better code and can prevent a critical error from causing a mass exodus of users (something I have personal experience with).